General: How do I?

 Import data from other programs

-The Ignore and Ignoreall options to the *Data command are often particularly useful, e.g. if you have a dataset with LRUD info or comments on the ends of lines.
+The ignore and ignoreall items in the *data command are often particularly useful, e.g. if you have a dataset with LRUD info or comments on the ends of lines.

 See errors and warnings that have gone off the screen